ryattay/volta-river-commodities/index.md

     btn_class: "btn--info"
 ---

-This digital history project began in the national archives in Ghana.
+This digital history project began in [the national archives in Ghana](https://praad.gov.gh/).
 Interested in internal trade, I flipped through folders about preventative stations, trading routes, and markets.
 I continued to come across trade statistics maintained by colonial officials stationed along the Volta River and started to translate the information from paper files into a digital database.
-I focused on the records from upriver stations because of my interest in the twentieth century history of Northern Ghana.
 For me, the commodity data contained in the records reflects a social and economic history of West African communities connected by the traders who passed through the preventative stations.
 Volta River Commodities is a website that takes the first step in exploring that history by publishing the commodity database with contextual information.<br/><br/>

 {% include feature_row %}

-Volta River Commodities was built as part of the [Cultural Heritage Informatics initiative](http://chi.anthropology.msu.edu/) at Michigan State University.
+Volta River Commodities was built as part of the [Cultural Heritage Informatics initiative](http://chi.anthropology.msu.edu/) at Michigan State University, where I am [a PhD student in the History Department](https://history.msu.edu/people/graduate-students/ryan-carty/).